FreeCAD/DevelopersHandbook/designguide/elements.md

 **Toolbar Buttons:**

-- Shall consist of only QToolButton or QMenuButton widgets.
-Deviations from this break down the cognitive consistency of what toolbars in FreeCAD are intended to provide.
+- Should consist of only QToolButton or QMenuButton widgets.
+Other widgets may be used in special circumstances.
+The developer must ensure that the introduced widget is visually consistent and does not stand out above other tools.
+Features adding custom widget to toolbars shall be reviewed by the design working group.

 - Toolbars which toggle/indicate a funtional state can do so via change in icon (color or inclusion of an indicator)